Algebraizable Weak Logics

-In \cref{sec.2} we introduce a suitable notion of algebraizability and we prove a version of Maltsev's Theorem for our framework, to show that the equivalent algebraic semantics of a weak logic is unique.
-In \cref{sec.3.1} we investigate the relation between a weak logic and its schematic variant, and we provide a characterization of the algebraizability of weak logics in terms of the algebraizability of their schematic variant.
-In \cref{sec.3.2} we develop on these results and prove a version of Blok and Pigozzi's (theory-)isomorphism theorem for the framework of weak logics.
-Our results are then put to test in \cref{sec.7}, where we apply them to inquisitive (dependence) logic -- in particular we show that the classical version of inquisitive (dependence) logic is algebraizable, and has thereby a unique equivalent algebraic semantics, while the intuitionistic version of such logics is not algebraizable.
-Finally, in \cref{sec.5} we briefly explain how to adapt the usual matrix semantics to our setting and we make explicit some connection with model theory.
-We conclude the article with some remarks on possible directions of further study.
+In \cref{sec.2} we introduce the notions of loose and strict algebraizability for weak logics and we show that the (loose or strict) equivalent algebraic semantics of a weak logic is unique, thus mirroring the classical result by Blok and Pigozzi for standard algebraizable logics.
+Then, in \cref{sec.3.1}, we study the relation between a weak logic and its schematic fragment of consequences invariant under arbitrary substitutions.
+In particular, we provide a characterisation of the algebraizability of weak logics in terms of the algebraizability of their schematic fragment.
+Additionally, we introduce the notion of \emph{standard companion} and generalise to this setting previous results from \cite{Quadrellaro.2019B} and \cite{nicolau2024polyatomic}.
+Finally, in \cref{sec.3.2} we develop on these results and we prove a version of Blok and Pigozzi's Isomorphism Theorem for strictly algebraizable weak logics.
+These sections thus establish the fundamentals of the theory of algebraizable weak logics and show that several key results from the field of abstract algebraic logic carry on to the setting without uniform substitution.
+On a partially separate line of inquiry, in \cref{sec.5} we take a small excursus explaining how to adapt the usual matrix semantics of propositional logics to the setting of weak logics.
+We show that (similarly to the standard setting) every weak logic admits a matrix semantics, and we describe the class of reduced models of (strictly) algebraizable weak logics.
+We put our abstract framework to the test in \cref{sec.7}, where we apply it to the specific case of inquisitive and dependence logics.
+In particular, we build on previous results from \cite{ciardelli2020,quadrellaro.2021,Quadrellaro.2019B} to show that the classical version of inquisitive and dependence logic is strictly algebraizable, while their intuitionistic versions are only loosely so.
+To our eyes, this indicates a significant difference between the classical version of inquisitive and dependence logic --- which can essentially be recasted as a theory over their schematic fragment --- and their intuitionistic counterparts, which do not admit such reformulation.